Samsung Galaxy Tab 7.0

-The Samsung Galaxy Tab 7.0 or simply Samsung Galaxy Tab is an Android-based mini-tablet computer produced by Samsung.
-Available from 5 November 2010.
+The Samsung Galaxy Tab 7.0 or simply Samsung Galaxy Tab is an Android-based mini-tablet computer produced by Samsung and released on 5 November 2010.
 The tablet was first introduced on 2 September 2010 at the IFA in Berlin.
 The Galaxy Tab was the first Samsung Android-powered tablet to be released.

-The Galaxy Tab has a 7 in TFT-LCD touchscreen, Wi-Fi capability, a 1.0 GHz ARM Cortex-A8 Samsung Exynos 3110 (code-named "Hummingbird") processor, the Swype input system, a 3.2 MP rear-facing camera and a 1.3 MP front-facing camera for video calls.
-It runs the Android 2.2 (Froyo) operating system, and supports telephone functionality as a speaker phone, via provided wired ear piece or Bluetooth earpieces (except models sold in the US).
+The Galaxy Tab has a 7 in TFT-LCD touchscreen, Wi-Fi capability, a 1.0 GHz ARM Cortex-A8 Samsung Exynos 3110 processor (code-named "Hummingbird"), the Swype input system, a 3.2 MP rear-facing camera and a 1.3 MP front-facing camera for video calls.
+It runs the Android 2.2 (Froyo) operating system, (upgradable to 2.3) and supports telephone functionality as a speaker phone, via provided wired ear piece or Bluetooth earpieces (except models sold in the US).
 It can download videoconferencing apps such as Tango or Skype as alternative to telephone functionality.